owhite/balancing-robot-notes/DOCS/oct03_torque_response.md

 - Torque simulations uses PyBullet to life the pendulum
 - Result: the simulation predicted ~150–220 ms to swing through a quarter turn with ~0.6 Nm

-### Testing the physical system
+### Testing the physical system:
-- Sends current commands to the ESC (via serial JSON messages), see: [this video](https://youtube.com/shorts/aiBLkrTjKmU)
+- Send current commands to the ESC (via serial JSON messages), see: [this video](https://youtube.com/shorts/aiBLkrTjKmU)
 - Data from the Teensy logs torque, position, and velocity.
 - Live plotting using Matplotlib animation:
 - User sets: